joyent/triton-kbmapi/docs/index.md

 | uuid       |  Yes     | The uuid of the recovery configuration to watch.|
 | transition |  Yes     | The name of the transition to watch for the given config.|

-Watch the transition from one recovery config state to the next one into the FSM.
+Watch the transition from one recovery config state to the next one in the FSM.

 This end-point will provide details regarding the transition progress using a JSON Stream of CNs which are or have already completed the transition, together with an eventual error message in case the transition failed for any of these CNs.
 When the transition has finished for all the CNs a final `END` event will be sent and the connection will be closed.

 The format of these `Transition Progress Events` is still TBD.

-In case a configuration has already finished a the given transition, the stream will be automatically closed right after the first response has been sent.
+In case a configuration has already finished the given transition, the stream will be automatically closed right after the first response has been sent.

 ### ListRecoveryConfigs (GET /recovery_configs)